gopiotr/zephyr/doc/guides/test/babblesim.rst

     ${BSIM_OUT_PATH}/bin/bs_nrf52_bsim_bluetooth_bsim_some_test -s=bluetooth_bsim_some_test -d=1 -testid=name_of_second_device &
     ${BSIM_OUT_PATH}/bin/bs_2G4_phy_v1 -s=bluetooth_bsim_some_test -D=2 -sim_length=60e6

-It is based on those rules:
+It is crated basing on those rules:

 1.  ``-s=bluetooth_bsim_some_test`` - simulation ID is the same as test scenario name (dots are replaced by underscore)